Solution | Demand Forecast#

 company_forecasts

-Revenue forecasting: Which Solution is right for me?#
+Revenue forecasting: The right Solution for me#

 Top-Down Approach: This method forecasts total revenue directly for a business unit, without using unit sales * price as an intermediary.
 Forecasts are based on historical revenue figures and numerical drivers relevant to revenue streams.
-If this describes your usage then the Financial Forecasting Solution should be used instead.
+If this describes your usage, then you should use the Solution | Financial Forecasting instead.

-Workflow Overview#
+Workflow overview#

 You can follow along with the sample project in the Dataiku gallery.